DocPreview - browser plug-in to view Microsoft Word documents in Safari

 ( As an aside, I cannot understand people who want to disable built-in PDF support in Safari :p .
 That feature has singlehandedly improved my productivity/research output by a magnitude. )

-In any case, this is a quick hack, since I expect Apple to support .doc previews with the next version(s) of Safari, very soon.
+I expect Apple to support .doc previews with the next version(s) of Safari, very soon (ok, so not in 4.x, but surely in 5.x.
+Anyone on the Apple Safari team reading this: come on, this feature is trivial — even I can do it ).
 MobileSafari on the iPhone already provides .doc viewing support (and .xls, if I remember correctly).
 On Windows, MS provides read support for .doc files within the browser.
-DocPreview is just a temporary solution for Safari users until official Apple support (or better yet, better Microsoft Office integration) arrives.
+DocPreview is a temporary solution for Safari users until official Apple support (or better yet, better Microsoft Office integration) arrives.

 it works for me. so at least you have one more data point. why not post it to macupdate or versiontracker? might get you more traffic.